romulocintra/user-locale-client-hints/README.md

 ## Privacy and Security Considerations

 There are some concerns that exposing this information would give trackers, advertisers and malicious web services another fingerprinting vector.
 That said, this information may or may not already be available to a certain extent to such services, based on the host and the user’s settings.
-So the use of `Sec-CH-` prefix is to forbid access to these headers containing `Locale Preferences` information from JavaScript, and demarcate them as browser-controlled client hints so they can be documented and included in requests without triggering CORS preflights.
+The use of `Sec-CH-` prefix is to forbid access to these headers containing `Locale Preferences` information from JavaScript, and demarcate them as browser-controlled client hints so they can be documented and included in requests without triggering CORS preflights.

 Client Hints provides a powerful content negotiation mechanism that enables us to adapt content to users' needs without compromising their privacy.
 It does that by requiring server opt-in, which guarantees that access to the information requires active and tracable action on the server's side.
 As such, the mechanism does not increase the web's current active fingerprinting surface.
 The [Security Considerations](https://datatracker.ietf.org/doc/html/rfc8942#section-4) of HTTP Client Hints and the [Security Considerations](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability-02#section-5) of Client Hint Reliability likewise apply to this proposal.